 For ships on the British register, the monthly returns of the Registrar General of Shipping and Seamen (published under a variety of titles, but effectively forming a monthly supplement to the Mercantile Navy List), 1875–1946, should indicate the reason for a vessel's registry being closed.

-Ship registration documents 1786–1994, are held by The National Archives: see their Research Guide Merchant Shipping: Registration of Ships, 1786–1994 for fuller details.
+Ship registration documents 1786–1994, are held by The National Archives: see its Merchant Navy ships' records: registration of merchant ships for fuller details.
 More recent information can be obtained from the Registry of Shipping and Seamen.

 Other sources which may be useful for particular periods, areas or classes of loss are available in the National Maritime Museum, such as books on shipwrecks in particular areas.

 Holds the Lloyd's Marine Collection, providing a wide range of information on the shipping movements and casualties and the Lloyd's Captains' Registers, which also provide an index to some categories of Masters certificates, (Guildhall Ms. 18567 – Ms 18571); also archives of Trinity House and the Watermen and Lightermen's Company; and many other valuable historical sources..